h2floh/GeoDistributedAzureBot/README.md

 - [LUIS CLI](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/LUIS) >=2.6.2
 - Be logged into Azure CLI and having Subscription Level Owner or Contributor rights on the "isDefault" marked subscription
 - You can also running the deployment in the docker container following the steps below:
-     1. Clone the repo to the local driver;
+     1. Clone the repo to your local drive;
-     2. Install the image of  the h2floh/geobotagent which has the prerequisite software installed:
+     2. Pull the image of  the 'h2floh/geobotagent' which has the prerequisite software installed:

          `
          docker pull  h2floh/geobotagent
          `

-     3. In your docker setting, ensure the driver contains the repo is shared and would be available to your containers created in next step.
+     3. In your docker setting, ensure the drive, which contains the repo, is shared and would be available to your containers created in next step.
      4. Execute the command on your terminial:

          `
-         docker run -it --name <botname> --mount type=bind,source="$(pwd)"/GeoDistributedAzureBot,target=/<foldername> h2floh/geobotagent:latest bin/bash
+         docker run -it --name <containername> --mount type=bind,source="$(pwd)"/GeoDistributedAzureBot,target=/<targetfoldername> h2floh/geobotagent:latest  usr/bin/pwsh
          `

-         The command is to [mount](https://docs.docker.com/storage/bind-mounts/) an existing folder to the docker container and start the container from bash terminal.
-The mounted files will be located in the target place specified by the foldername.
+         The command will [mount](https://docs.docker.com/storage/bind-mounts/) the existing folder to the docker container and start the container from powershell terminal.
+The mounted files will be located in the target place specified by the targetfoldername.

      5. Run the deployment steps.